Chart Color Schemes

 The educational profile of Townsville City - North Ward exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Townsville City - North Ward is notable, with 42.5% of residents aged 15+ holding university qualifications, compared to 20.1% in the SA4 region and 20.6% in the Rest of Qld.
-Bachelor degrees are most common at 27.1%, followed by postgraduate qualifications (11.6%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 28.6% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (18.1%).
-Educational participation is high, with 28.6% of residents currently enrolled in formal education, comprising 8.9% in secondary education, 8.6% in tertiary education, and 6.0% pursuing primary education.
+Educational attainment in Townsville City - North Ward shows a significant advantage with 42.5% of residents aged 15+ holding university qualifications compared to the SA4 region's 20.1% and Rest of Qld's 20.6%.
+Bachelor degrees are most prevalent at 27.1%, followed by postgraduate qualifications (11.6%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 28.6% of residents aged 15+ holding such qualifications – advanced diplomas at 10.5% and certificates at 18.1%.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 8.9% in secondary education, 8.6% in tertiary education, and 6.0% pursuing primary education.

 Educational participation is notably high, with 28.6% of residents currently enrolled in formal education.
 This includes 8.9% in secondary education, 8.6% in tertiary education, and 6.0% pursuing primary education.